collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Why It Matters

-Write Permission is an important concept in GitHub collaboration
+Write Permission is an important concept in GitHub collaboration.
+In this context, "write means you can modify a repo.

 * Regardless of what repo you are contributing to, whether or not you have write permission to the repo determines how you contribute to it
 * If you have write permission to a repo, you can make changes directly within the repo instead of forking the repo and submitting a pull request